kailash-manasarovar/statement/docs/timeline/2023/august.md

 - Also, I wonder if there was some low level, sub-audio sexual sound files being generated through my phone (which I have safely stored so the police cyber experts can check the caches for evidence of this).

 !!! danger "In retrospect"
-    - Now, January 2025, I also realize that criminals of Denia had been accessing my apartment and adding poisons and drugs to my bathroom products, and food and water.
+    - Now, January 2025, I also realize that criminals of Dénia had been accessing my apartment and adding poisons and drugs to my bathroom products, and food and water.
 So, continued sexual feelings could also be explained by this.

 - This may explain unpredictable sexual feelings I was having throughout this month in various situations away from Twitter, and there is a possibility that such a thing affected one other person too, details of which I will forward if necessary.
 - I start playing a lot of music on Twitter, I add links from YouTube while listening to it with my earphones, and I'm often dancing around my room in Cauterets.